Root estimation in Galton-Watson trees

 and

 for a universal constant $\beta$.

 Note that if we have a sequence of $n$ i.i.d.\ random variables $\xi_i$, the same bounds can be derived, without the $\big(1 + o(1)\big)$ and $\big(\beta + o(1)\big)$ factors.
-This lemma shows that asymptotically, nothing is lost by conditioning on the size of a Galton-Watson tree.
+This lemma shows that asymptotically, nothing is lost by conditioning on the size of a Galton--Watson tree.